day8/re-frame/docs/CodeWalkthrough.md

 a map literal, which becomes the application state.

-Here's an alternative way of writing it:
+Here's an alternative way of writing it which does pay attention to the existing value of `db`:
 ```clj
 (rf/reg-event-db
   :initialize